 Active Power, its officers, directors, stockholders and option holders have agreed with the underwriters not to dispose of or hedge any of their common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus, except with the prior written consent of Goldman, Sachs & Co. on behalf of the representatives; provided, however, that this restriction shall terminate as to 20% of the shares held by officers, directors, stockholders and option holders after 90 days and an additional 20% of the shares held by officers, directors, stockholders and option holders after 120 days after the prospectus, subject to delays as a result of the timing of Active Power's earnings releases and compliance with insider trading policies, in the event that, as of such dates, the reported last sale price of common stock on the Nasdaq National Market is greater than twice the initial public offering price specified in this prospectus for a certain period of time ending on such dates.
-Further, the restrictions do not apply to shares of common stock purchased on the open market by stockholders or optionholders who are not subject to the reporting requirements of Section 16 of the Securities Exchange Act of 1934.
+Further, the restrictions do not apply to shares of common stock that may be purchased on the open market after completion of this offering or that may be acquired through the directed share program described below by stockholders or optionholders who are not subject to the reporting requirements of Section 16 of the Securities Exchange Act of 1934.
 This agreement does not apply to any existing employee benefit plans.
 See "Shares Eligible for Future Sale" for a discussion of certain transfer restrictions.